albertovincenzi/vue2-tawk/README.md

 ```

 ### Chat Operations

-you can toggle, minimize and maximize the chat with the following command:
+You can toggle, minimize and maximize the chat with the following command:

 ```js
 this.$Tawk.$toggle()
 this.$Tawk.$maximize()